4 facts about hearing loss:

 Conductive hearing loss: This occurs when there is a mechanical problem in the outer or middle ear and sound does not reach the inner ear (cochlea).
 Causes of conductive hearing loss include:

-Sensorineural hearing loss: This type of hearing loss is caused by damage to the sensory nerve cells of the inner ear (cochlea), or to the auditory nerve.
-The sensory nerve cells in the cochlea convert the sound vibrations amplified by the middle ear bones into electrical impulses that are transmitted along the auditory nerve to your brain.
+Sensorineural hearing loss: This type of hearing loss is caused by damage to the sensory hair cells of the inner ear (cochlea), or to the auditory nerve.
+The hair cells convert sound vibrations from the middle ear into electrical pulses, which are then sent along the auditory nerve to your brain.

-Repeated exposure to loud sounds, damaging chemicals and ototoxic drugs (medications that can damage hearing including aspirin and certain antibiotics) can cause damage to the sensory nerve cells in the cochlea.
-Presbycusis, which is age-related hearing loss, is sensorineural and the result of degeneration of the sensory nerve cells.
-Other causes of sensorineural hearing loss are infection, autoimmune disease or tumors.
+Repeated exposure to loud sounds, damaging chemicals and ototoxic drugs (medications that can damage hearing including aspirin, certain antibiotics/chemotherapies) can cause damage to the sensory haircells in the cochlea.
+Presbycusis, which is age-related hearing loss, is sensorineural and the result of degeneration of the sensory hair cells.
+Other causes of sensorineural hearing loss are idiopathic,autoimmune disease or tumors.

 Treatment depends on the cause and type of hearing loss.